 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Maureen Banzuela and Dr. Brian Yap, who will advise you on the best myopia treatment for your child.Eye.Q.
-Optometry serves patients in Los Angeles, Eagle Rock, Highland Park, Pasadena, and throughout California.
+Speak with Dr. Maureen Banzuela and Dr. Brian Yap, who will advise you on the best myopia treatment for your child.Our practice serves patients from Los Angeles, Eagle Rock, Highland Park, and Pasadena, California and surrounding communities.